Neil Doak: Playing career

 Doak played at amateur level for four Irish clubs, all based in Ulster.
 These were North of Ireland FC, Ballymena RFC, Malone RFC and Belfast Harlequins.
 In addition to these clubs, Doak also played for the Ulster provincial side.
 He played 76 times for Ulster, before retiring in April 2005.

 Doak came close to representing his country at international level.
 He was named in the Ireland squad for the 2002 Six Nations Championship, the 2003 World Cup and was named as a substitute for a match against Fiji in 1995, but never earned a senior cap for the Ireland side.
-Had he played for the Ireland team, he would have become the first Irish dual cricket/rugby union international since Raymond Hunter in the 1960s.

 Coaching career

 Following his retirement from playing, Doak began working as part of Ulster's academy system.
 He served as an Elite Player Development Officer and head coach of the under-19 and under-20 sides.
 Doak was promoted to the senior set up in 2007, taking the role of skills coach and managing the province's second-tier side, Ulster A. In 2008 he was promoted again, this time becoming the team's attack and backs coach.
 During his time with Ulster, Doak also took up temporary roles within the Irish setup.
 In 2013, he served as 's backs coach during their tour to North America.
 In 2014, he served as backs coach to Emerging Ireland in the 2014 IRB Nations Cup.

 In the summer of 2014, Ulster sacked head coach Mark Anscombe on short notice.
 Ireland defence coach Les Kiss took over as director of rugby on an interim basis for the start of the 2014–15 season.
 In October 2014, Kiss returned to his position with the Ireland team, with and Doak took over the role of head coach.
 It was announced that Kiss would return to his role with Ulster on a full-time basis following the 2015 World Cup, leaving Doak in charge of the province for the remainder of the season and the start of the 2015–16 campaign.
 He served in this role under Kiss until the end of the 2016–17 season, when he was replaced by Jono Gibbes.

 In March 2018, it was announced that Doak had joined English Premiership side Worcester Warriors.
 He was hired as attack and backs coach, taking up the role for the 2018–19 season.
 He left Worcester at the end of the 2019–20 season.

 Doak coached Georgia during the 2020 Autumn Nations Cup.

+In December 2024, he became head coach of the Ireland U20, appointing Ian Keatley as an assistant coach.
+Since Doak took charge of the under-20s they have finished 6th in the 2025 U20 Six Nations and 11th in the U20 World Championship.
+Doak was replaced as coach of the Ireland Under-20s on the 1st of October 2025, less than one year after taking charge.